EndPointCorp/end-point-blog/2023/04/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 While both frameworks try to offer enough functionality to allow the development of rich interactive experiences without the need to write any JavaScript, the reality is that sometimes JavaScript does need to be written.
 Both technologies offer ways to make this happen.
 And while both are perfectly workable, Blazor's solution is a bit more clunky than Hotwire's.

 When it comes to classic web technologies like HTTP's request/response cycle and the separation between server and client, Blazor's style offers a big deviation from them.
 It greatly de-emphasizes them and presents instead a completely different programming model.
 One more akin to desktop application development.
-The concepts of request, response, client and server seem to vanish.
+The concepts of request, response, client, and server seem to vanish.
 Not so for Hotwire, which builds upon these classic technologies in a way where they still need to be considered and are in fact in the spotlight.
 While Blazor attempts to do away with these, Hotwire embraces them.

 In Blazor, client events are sent to the server, the server renders the DOM updates and sends them to the client for updates.
 This happens via the persistent SignalR/WebSockets connection.

-Hotwire on the other hand, intercepts client events and sends classic HTTP requests (via AJAX/XHR) to the server.
+Hotwire, on the other hand, intercepts client events and sends classic HTTP requests (via AJAX/XHR) to the server.
 The server then executes the requests and sends back the responses to the client which carries out the necessary operations.
 Generally speaking, updating sections of the page that's already being displayed.

 That means that at the end of the day, both frameworks do the rendering on the server-side and send the rendered markup over the wire to the clients.
 But in Blazor, the client and server have a persistent connection.
 While Hotwire's connections come and go as normal HTTP requests and responses.

 A neat aspect of Hotwire's programming model is that it allows an incremental approach to web development.
-Where you can start developing the app like you would a traditional, non reactive, non JS app; and then augment it with little code to give it SPA capabilities.
+Where you can start developing the app like you would a traditional, non reactive, non JS app; and then augment it with a little code to give it SPA capabilities.

 And that's all for now!
 I for one am glad to see these types of technologies emerge.
-While there are many teams out there that are already effective and productive with the current landscape of frontend web development; these two a very interesting and seem capable on their own right.
+While there are many teams out there that are already effective and productive with the current landscape of frontend web development; these two are very interesting and seem capable in their own right.
 Besides, having alternatives is never a bad thing.
 Depending mainly on your previous experience, these could be a great fit for projects new and old.
 It's great to know that both .NET and Rails include these types of offerings and that they work pretty well.

-# Table of contents
+### Table of contents
 - [What this article is](#what-this-article-is)
 - [An overview of Blazor](#an-overview-of-blazor)
   - [How Blazor works under the hood](#how-blazor-works-under-the-hood)